surgeventures/surgex/GUIDE.md

 This is the most classical case when it comes to preference of vertical over horizontal alignment.
-Let's just keep `;` operator for `iex` sessions and focus on code readability over doing code minification manually - EVM won't explode from that additional line break.
+Let's just keep `;` operator for `iex` sessions and focus on code readability over doing code minification manually - neither EVM nor GitHub will explode over that additional line break.

+(Actually, ", " costs one more byte than an Unix line break but if that would be our biggest concern then I suppose we wouldn't [prefer spaces over tabs](#indentation), so...)

 #### Examples